blargism/requestchain/README.md

 Obviously, this middleware is pretty close to worthless, but you see the structure.
 A few uses for middleware might be handling a custom session using memcache or sanitizing user input.

+The middleware that is used is defined in `config.php`.
+It is a numbered array of strings that represent callable functions.
+Each entry in the list is called in order.
+Order matters, one piece of middleware may depend on the previous piece.
+The `$params` variable is passed from middleware to middleware until it reaches the handler.

 ## Helpers

 These are just functions.
 That's it.
 Nothing more special than that.
 They can either be required each request or you can include it for a specific request in the handler file.